LasagnaCake/Makai/docs/specifications/anima-lang.md

 May be `[..., <characters>]`, to specify all characters, except the ones listed.

 ## Example

+The following example is made to be used in conjunction with a `Dialog::AnimaPlayer`:

 ```
 // Set frames to wait for user input before proceeding